folkertvanheusden/Dog/README.md

 	cmake ..
 	make

-To build it for windows:
+To build it for windows (using mingw-w64):

 	cd app/src/linux-windows
 	mkdir buildwindows